libdebug/libdebug/README.md

 ![alt text](media/syscall_hijacking_loop_detection.png)

 #### Hook on hijack
-After a syscall is hijacked, the user can choose whether to execute the hook or hijacking installed in the newly executed syscall, if any. \
+When a syscall is hijacked by changing its syscall number before execution, the user can choose whether to execute the hook installed on the newly executed syscall, if one is available.

-For example, if we hijack the syscall `read` with the syscall `write`, and the `write` is also hooked or hijacked, `hook_hijack` allows us to choose whether to execute the hook/hijack installed on the `write` when the read becomes a `write`.
-This helps reduce loops during hijacking and behaviors that are difficult to track
+For example, if we change the syscall `read` with the syscall `write`, and the `write` is also hooked or hijacked, `hook_hijack` allows us to choose whether to execute the hook/hijack installed on the `write` when the `read` becomes a `write`.
+This helps reduce loops during hijacking and behaviors that are difficult to track.

 The syscall hijacking loop detection takes this choice into account.
 ```py